Access Control (Authorization)

 $acl->isAllowed('registered', 'comment', 'edit'); // false

-The administrator can edit everything except polls:
+The administrator can edit everything, except for polls:

 $acl->isAllowed('admin', 'poll', 'vote'); // true